Worrying about the future

 - Someone close to them dying- Previous experience of bereavement can lead to feelings of panic or anxiety.

-- Parents separating- In some cases, it can come as a shock to know that your parents were unhappy, and lead to mistrust and uncertainty about your role in the family.
+- Parents separating- In some cases, it can come as a shock to know your parents were unhappy.
+This can lead to mistrust and uncertainty about your role in the family.

-- Eco-anxiety- Increased focus on climate change can be a great source of anxiety for some young people.
+- Eco-anxiety- Climate change is a real source of anxiety for many young people.
 They can feel powerless and cheated about the state of the environment.